getindata/kedro-vertexai/docs/source/02_installation/01_installation.md

 ### `compile`

-`compile` transforms Kedro pipeline into Argo workflow (Argo is the engine that powers Kubeflow Pipelines).
-The resulting `yaml` file can be uploaded to Kubeflow Pipelines via web UI.
+`compile` transforms Kedro pipeline into Vertex AI workflow.
+The resulting `yaml` file can be uploaded to Vertex AI Pipelines via web UI.

-### `upload-pipeline`

-`upload-pipeline` compiles the pipeline and uploads it as a new pipeline version.
-The pipeline name is equal to the project name for simplicity.

-### `schedule`

-`schedule` creates recurring run of the previously uploaded pipeline.
-The cron expression (required parameter) is used to define at what schedule the pipeline should run.

 ### `run-once`

-`run-once` is all-in-one command to compile the pipeline and run it in the Kubeflow environment.
+`run-once` is all-in-one command to compile the pipeline and run it in the GCP Vertex AI Pipelines environment.